 As of 2023, there are around 743 items in the basket of goods, representing a variety of goods and services1.
 As an example of just how varied this basket is, included in the 2023 review were canned pulses, pet collars, sports bras, and antibacterial wipes.

 The prices of these are reviewed periodically throughout the year, and experts use these to track changes to spending power and measure inflation.
 The main purpose in having a basket of goods is to help measure inflation, since they come together to represent a single value in the rising cost of goods and services over time in an economy.
 CPI, or the Consumer Price Index is the most commonly used term for this.

 The UK is not the only country dealing with a cost of living crisis and many others report similar reasons.
 There are three universal factors2 that drive inflation, no matter where you are.
 These are:

-Recent production strains, shortages or goods, increased costs of energy, and the fallout from Covid have all contributed to these triggers, which has pushed inflation up for many countries all over the world.
+The war in Ukraine, recent production strains, shortages of goods, increased costs of energy, and the fallout from Covid have all contributed to these triggers, which has pushed inflation up for many countries all over the world.